epccs/RPUlux/Alternat/README.md

-# Alternat Power Input
+# Alternate Power Input

 ## Overview

-Alternat power input is a DIY hack used to send current from a solar panel into a battery.
+Alternate power input is used to send current from a solar panel into a battery.

-This is a risky DIY feature, so only use it if you have the tools and knowhow to repair damaged surface mount parts.

-The alternat power source needs to act as a current source (I suggest starting with less than 1A), and the main power source needs to act like a battery.
+The alternate power source needs to act as a current source, and the main power source needs to act like a battery.
 Do not attempt this with a bench power supply as the main power input.
-When the alternat power is enabled it must current limit and then charge the battery.
+When the alternate power is enabled it must current limit and then charge the battery.

-Again this is easy to damage so be prepared to fix damaged parts.
+The DayNight state machine is used, it has two events that run a registered callback function.
+The day event turns on the alternate power input, while the night event turns it off.
+Adc channels are measured with a burst of interrupts that occurs every 100 millis.
+Near the time of the Adc burst, the mux channel PWR_V which is connected to an input voltage divider (a 1% 15.8k and a 0.1% 100k) is checked.
+This is more or less the battery voltage so can be used to turn off the Alternate power input when the battery has reached a limit, and then turn it back on when the voltage drops.

+The hardware for this lacks training wheels, it is going to take some time to refine these ideas.
+The target battery is lead acid, this method fails with other types.

 ## Wiring Needed